andikleen/pmu-tools/README.md

 available as a standalone program.
 - A "toplev.py" tool to do cycle composition for a workload, that is measure where in the CPU pipe line the bottleneck occurs.
+- A variety of tools for plotting and post processing perf stat -I1000 -x, or toplev.py -I1000 -x, interval measurements.
 - A plot tool to plot perf stat -Ixxx -x, or toplev.py -Ixxx -x, output
-- A tool to normalize the output of perf stat -Ixxx -x, / toplev.py -IXXX -x,
 - Some utility programs to access pci space or msrs on the command line
 - A utility program to program the PMU directly from user space